 limits = self._parse_rate_limits(response.headers)

-# AUDIT HOOK: Transport capture (SOC 2 CC6.1 / NIST AU-2)
+# AUDIT HOOK: transport capture (SOC 2 CC6.1 / NIST AU-2)

 AUDIT_LOGGER.info(